 For a long time the general theory was that the Yellow River plain or "Central Plain" (Zhongyuan 中原) was the cradle of Chinese people (Xia 夏) and Chinese culture.
 From here culture and civilisation spread into the four directions.
 The cultures of the other regions (Yi 夷), either north or south, were relatively backward and were able only to achieve a higher stage of civilisation with the help of the Yellow River cultures (nuclear hypothesis).
 Although the cultures in the Central Plain (those in the west are called Xia, cultures in the east are called Hua 華; from these two the term Huaxia 華夏 for China is derived) played an important role, the prehistoric cultures of the other regions were also developing simultaneously with their own characteristics, as is increasingly proven by archaeological finds.
 Influence between these different cultures of prehistoric China was always mutual and by no means only one-directional.

-During the 4th millennium BC there occurred a spread of certain ceramic and handicraft styles that become incresingly common in all different cultural regions: ding 鼎, dou 豆, rectangular and semilunar knifes, and (during the 2nd millennium) bronze casting.
-Only when a great part of these prehistoric cultures exhibited increasing similiarities, around 3000 BC, it should be allowed to speak of one "China" and a Chinese "megacivilisation."
+During the 4th millennium BCE there occurred a spread of certain ceramic and handicraft styles that become increasingly common in all different cultural regions: ding 鼎, dou 豆, rectangular and semilunar knifes, and (during the 2nd millennium) bronze casting.
+Only when a great part of these prehistoric cultures exhibited increasing similarities, around 3000 BC, it should be allowed to speak of one "China" and a Chinese "mega-civilisation."

 Characteristics of the Longshan culture that dominated the Central Plain from the late 4th millenium on are town enclosures made of stamped-earth, thin and polished black pottery produced with a wheel, oracles made of burned and cracked scapulas.

-The Liangzhu culture 良渚 in the lower Yangtze region can be seen as a kind of offset of the Longshan culture.
-In the relics of Liangzhu culture it becomes clear that these neolithic societies were already stratified in ruling class and the ruled, because for the first time it was only the tombs of political and religious leaders of Taosi 陶寺/Shanxi and Fanshan 反山/Zhejiang that were equipped with rich tomb offerings, consisting of jade objects like cong 琮 tubes and bi 璧 disks or yue 鉞 ritual axes, pottery, ivory, stone axes, shark teeth, lacquerware, and even mural paintings within the grave chamber.
-Archaeological survey has detected hundreds or thousands of towns in Shandong and Henan provinces, communities that might have been the "ten thousand states" (wanguo 萬國) of legendary history of China.
+The Liangzhu culture 良渚 in the lower Yangtze region can be seen as a kind of offspring of the Longshan culture.
+In the relics of Liangzhu culture it becomes clear that these neolithic societies were already stratified in ruling class and that of the ruled, because for the first time it was only the tombs of political and religious leaders as found in Taosi 陶寺, Shanxi, and Fanshan 反山, Zhejiang.
+These tombs were equipped with rich tomb offerings, consisting of jade objects like cong 琮 tubes and bi 璧 disks or yue 鉞 ritual axes, pottery, ivory, stone axes, shark teeth, lacquerware, and even mural paintings within the grave chamber.
+An archaeological survey has detected hundreds or thousands of towns in Shandong and Henan provinces, communities that might have been the "ten thousand states" (wanguo 萬國) of legendary history of China.
 Some of these states rose to political supremacy and might have been the states of Xia 夏 and Shang 商 of antique historiography.
-The mythical accounts of the prehistoric period gives us the names of dozens of places and states that could have existed in the 3rd and 2nd millennium.
+The mythological accounts of the prehistoric period gives us the names of dozens of places and states that could have existed in the 3rd and 2nd millennia.
 Younger relics of the Longshan culture have come to light that are incised with precursors of the Chinese script.